thomersch/Mikrowelle-OS/README.md

 Mikrowelle OS is a static page generator for podcast websites and feeds.

-Tested on Python 2.7.
+Tested on Python 2.7 and 3.3.
 Will not work under Python 2.6, please update in this case.
-No Python 3 compatibility, yet.

 ## Feature List